 BRISBANE - ONLINE

-When losing weight there are a number of thing that you should consider.
-We will work through these with you and make sure that our plan is right for you.
+When losing weight there are a number of things that you should consider.
+We will work through these with you and make sure that the plan is right for you.

 Yes they are different!
 Weight loss could be muscle or fat or even a reduction in fluid stored in your body in the case of weight cutting athletes.
 Fat loss is about retaining your muscle mass and strength while you decrease the adipose tissue surrounding your muscles and organs.
 They both require very different nutritional strategies.
 If you're chasing that 'toned' look, you're probably after fat loss.

 Depending on your age, your weight loss plan may look different.
 For example hormone function pre-menopause vs post menopause is very different.
 Similarly, research shows a significant loss in muscle mass as you age.
 Partly due to 'protein resistance' where your body becomes less efficient at metabolising and using proteins to build muscle mass.
 Therefore, older adults may need a higher protein intake.
 Micronutrient requirements change with age, calcium is more important post-menopause whereas iron is more important pre-menopause.
 Gut function is another consideration.
 As you get older your gut function can deteriorate, therefore, fibre intake and a variety of plant foods is important.
 We will consider all the moving parts as we develop your plan.